Burmese Indians: Languages

-Burmese Indians are from an array of linguistic groups, mostly are Tamils from Tamil Nadu.
+Burmese Indians are from an array of linguistic groups, mostly Tamils from Tamil Nadu.
 There is also significant population of the Meiteis (Manipuris), coming from Myanmar's western neighborhood Manipur state.
 Other minorities are Telugus from Andhra Pradesh and Marwaris from the Marwar region of India's Rajasthan state as well as Bengalis hailing from the Indian state of West Bengal as well as the present-day independent nation of Bangladesh.

 Prior to the expulsion of Indians, there were also Malayalis from Kerala, Odias from Odisha, Punjabis from the state of Punjab who are mostly Sikhs and two groups of Gujaratis, both Gujarati-speaking Parsis and Gujaratis proper who are mostly Hindus or Muslims by faith hailing from the state of Gujarat.

 All can and were able to communicate in Burmese due to years of assimilation and lack of education in languages other than English.
 Tamil is the most spoken Indian language in Myanmar.
 Other minority Indian languages are quite frequently used.

 Economic role

-Historically, Burmese Indians have made their livelihoods as merchants, traders and shopkeepers as well as manual labourers such as coolies, dockers, municipal workers, rickshaw men, pony cart drivers, malis and durwans.
+Historically, Burmese Indians have made their livelihoods as merchants, traders, and shopkeepers as well as manual labourers such as coolies, dockers, municipal workers, rickshaw men, pony cart drivers, malis and durwans.
 They were also heavily represented in certain professions such as civil servants, university lecturers, pharmacists, opticians, lawyers and doctors.
 They dominated several types of businesses such as auto parts and electrical goods, ironmongery and hardware, printing and bookbinding, books and stationery, paper and printing ink, tailoring and dry-cleaning, English tuition, and money lending.
 They traded in textiles, gold and jewellery, where the market was traditionally dominated by Burmese women.
-The Chettiars of Burma functioned as moneylenders and have been thought crucial in the growth in agricultural output of Burma during the colonial era.
+The Chettiars of Burma functioned as moneylenders and have been thought crucial in the growth of agricultural output of Burma during the colonial era.
 Today, many Indians live in central Rangoon on both sides of the Su Lei Paya Road and are largely involved in businesses, including restaurants, jewellery shops and money exchanges.